valevo/SABIO/theory/README.md

 ## [Manifesto](manifesto.md)

 As SABIO, and Cultural AI in general, are located deeply in the domain of responsible AI, it is an important value that our process is transparent and fair.
-To even add an activist stance on top, we are creating a manifesto for how cultural AI should be done and what it should and should not be.
+To add an activist stance on top, we are creating a manifesto for how cultural AI should be done and what it should and should not be.

 ## [Defining Bias](defining_bias.md)